-- Circle shaped stickers
+- Circle-shaped stickers

 What You Do:

-- Start by making a small hole in the center (with a plate, you can use scissors, with a frisbee, you’ll need to use a drill).
+- Start by making a small hole in the center (With a plate, you can use scissors.
+With a frisbee, you’ll need to use a drill).
 Let your child know he’s going to make his very own clock and that the frisbee or paper plate will serve as the clock face.
 If you have an analog watch or clock somewhere in the house, bring it to the table to use as a model.

 - Now it’s time for the clock hands!
-Using the poster board, cut two arrows—one longer one for the minute hand, and a shorter one for the hour hand.
-Pierce the ends of the arrows with the paper fastener, slide it through the hole in the center of your clock face, and secure at the back.
+Using the poster board, cut two arrows—a longer one for the minute hand, and a shorter one for the hour hand.
+Pierce the ends of the arrows with the paper fastener, slide it through the hole in the center of your clock face, and secure it at the back.

-- Pick a day of the week and with your child’s help, create a list of his activities.
-This might include soccer practice, a violin lesson, going to school, a play date, a shopping trip with grandma…or just time spent eating a snack.
+- Pick a day of the week and, with your child’s help, create a list of his activities.
+This might include soccer practice, a violin lesson, going to school, a playdate, a shopping trip with grandma…or just time spent eating a snack.
 Next to each entry, write the time the activity begins, rounding to the nearest half hour.

 - Make it concrete!
 Help your child identify the hour hand and the minute hand on the clock face.
 Remind her that the hour hand shows the hour and the minute hand shows the minutes.
-Now make sure she knows which hand of the clock is longer (the minute hand) and which hand of the clock is shorter (the hour hand).
-Now pick an activity and find its time on the clock.
+Now, make sure she knows which hand of the clock is longer (the minute hand) and which hand of the clock is shorter (the hour hand).
+Pick an activity and find its time on the clock.
 Start with the activities that begin on the hour and then move to the activities that are on the half hour.

 - If your child is having trouble, move the hands around the clock, naming each hour as you go.
 Then give your kid a go at it.
 Not quite there yet?
 Don’t worry.
 Telling time always becomes easier with practice…and time of course!